moritz-hl/sylowftl/README.md

 ## Formalization in Lean

-A formalization in [LEAN](https://leanprover.github.io) can be found under https://github.com/moritz-hl/sylow2 (based on https://github.com/ChrisHughes24/Sylow)
+A formalization in [LEAN](https://leanprover.github.io) can be found at https://github.com/moritz-hl/sylow2 (based on https://github.com/ChrisHughes24/Sylow)